ftchirou/faical.dev/src/spaced-repetition-swift/README.md

 SuperMemo.review(deck: germanIrregularVerbs)
 ```

-Assuming I reviewed the german irregular verbs once already, this function call will aid me in reviewing them a second time and will create a third review notification that will be presented to me in 7 days.
+Assuming I reviewed the German irregular verbs once already, this function call will aid me in reviewing them a second time and will create a third review notification that will be presented to me in 7 days.

-This basic algorithm helped [Piotr Woźniak](https://en.wikipedia.org/wiki/Piotr_Woźniak_(researcher)), the creator of SuperMemo, to learn 7190 new English items, for 12 minutes a day, with a knowledge retention of 80% at worst.
-Pretty good, right?

 ## Next steps